r.obin.ch

 Configure Wireguard DNS

 For the Firewall Settings, the question needs to be asked, with whom VPN clients are allowed to communicate?
-If the clients can communicate with other clients on the local area network select LAN and if the vpn acts as a internet proxy WAN can be selected.
+If the clients can communicate with other clients on the LAN select LAN and if the vpn acts as a internet proxy WAN can be selected.
 Maybe other configurations make sense here.

 Configure Wireguard Firewall